imkcat/CatCrypto/README.md

 #### Contribute

-If you want to contribute with CatCrypto, please reading [Contribute](https://github.com/ImKcat/CatCrypto/blob/master/CONTRIBUTING.md) at first.
+If you want to contribute with CatCrypto, please reading [Contribute Guidelines](https://github.com/ImKcat/CatCrypto/blob/master/CONTRIBUTING.md) at first.

 ## License